-- 1. Except with the consent of two-thirds of the Town Meeting members present and voting, initial presentation of articles by sponsors shall not exceed 10 minutes in total, whether presented by one individual or several.
-A vote to extend a presentation will be for another 10-minute period. - 2.
-Except with the consent of two-thirds of the Town Meeting members present and voting, no person addressing the Town Meeting for the first time on any article shall speak for more than 5 minutes, and subsequent statements or presentations by the same person shall not exceed 3 minutes each nor exceed 3 in number. - 3.
-A speaker's concise response to the question directed to him by or through the Moderator shall not be considered a speech for purposes of this standing vote.
+1. Except with the consent of two-thirds of the Town Meeting members present and voting, initial presentation of articles by sponsors shall not exceed 10 minutes in total, whether presented by one individual or several.
+A vote to extend a presentation will be for another 10-minute period.

+2. Except with the consent of two-thirds of the Town Meeting members present and voting, no person addressing the Town Meeting for the first time on any article shall speak for more than 5 minutes, and subsequent statements or presentations by the same person shall not exceed 3 minutes each nor exceed considered a speech for purposes of this standing vote.